 Elf Scott was proud to get the approval from Canterbury Village to summon Deaf Santa there.
 It was great to be in a Christmas store.
 A dream come true!

 Listening to different parents feedback, he decided to expand further north to the Flint area and further south to the Westland area.
 Elf Scott choose Chuck E. Cheese for his event thinking that it would be perfect location for the MSD students to come to!
 For Westland, Elf Scott choose Big Boy’s next to the MJR Theater where they have captioned movies for the deaf community.
-Elf Scott is trying to expand and spread out more in Southeast Michigan.
+Elf Scott was trying to expand and spread out more in Southeast Michigan.

 Some of these events were not in a private banquet room and Deaf Santa was going to be interacting with hearing children as well.
 While Deaf Santa is a santa so deaf children can communicate with, he can never never say NO to any child!
 If any hearing children want to come and talk with Deaf Santa or have their picture taken, they may always do so!
 Deaf Santa will always find a way by doing his best to lip-read or one of his elves will communicate with the child.
 Because of that frustration, Elf Scott sent out a request for interpreters to volunteer their time and help make the event more successful.
 If no interpreters were willing to volunteer, Deaf Santa and his elves will always find a way!